RevenueHunt/docs/docs/how-to-guides/send-leads-to-klaviyo.md

 === "Shopify"

-    Shop Quiz: Product Recommendation Quiz allows you to add contacts from the quiz directly to a list in Klaviyo.
+    RevenueHunt app allows you to add contacts from the quiz directly to a list in Klaviyo.

     1. To do that you’ll need to provide a **Private API Key**.
-    2. To create a new Private Key for the Shop Quiz: Product Recommendation Quiz app login to your Klaviyo account.
+    2. To create a new Private Key for the RevenueHunt app login to your Klaviyo account.
     3. In account `Settings` open the `API Keys` tab and create a new Private API Key.
 For list-specific contact additions, you can get your Klaviyo Private API Key [here](https://www.klaviyo.com/account#api-keys-tab).
         ![how to send leads to klaviyo private api key](/images/how to send leads to klaviyo private api key.png)